mary-foltz/Foltz_N2Oratio_meta/README.md

 # Foltz_N2Oratio_meta
 Database and code used in N2O ratio systematic review and meta-analysis

-This contains the final database and code used in preparation of the manuscript "Factors driving the nitrous oxide ratio: a systematic review  of laboratory soil denitrification experiments" by Foltz, Alesso, and Zilles.
+This contains the final database and code used in preparation of the manuscript "Field soil properties and experimental nutrient additions drive the nitrous oxide ratio in laboratory denitrification experiments: a systematic review" by Foltz, Alesso, and Zilles.
 The database was finalized July 5, 2023, and R code was used to analyze data from that database version.

 Files and brief descriptions below: